MicrosoftDocs/visualstudio-docs/docs/deployment/deploying-applications-services-and-components.md

     You can also deploy ASP.NET applications and services in a number of other ways.
 For more information, see [Deploying ASP.NET web applications and services](http://www.asp.net/aspnet/overview/deployment).

-- **Visual C++ runtime**: You can deploy the Visual C++ runtime using central deployment. | [Deploying Native Desktop Applications (Visual C++)](/cpp/ide/deploying-native-desktop-applications-visual-cpp.md).
+- **Visual C++ runtime**: You can deploy the Visual C++ runtime using central deployment.
+For more information, see [Deploying Native Desktop Applications (Visual C++)](/cpp/ide/deploying-native-desktop-applications-visual-cpp.md).

 - **Windows desktop** You can publish a Windows desktop application to a web server or a network file share using ClickOnce deployment.
 Users can then install the application with a single click.
 For more information, see [Deploy a desktop app using ClickOnce](how-to-publish-a-clickonce-application-using-the-publish-wizard.md) and [Deploy a native app using ClickOnce](https://docs.microsoft.com/en-us/cpp/ide/clickonce-deployment-for-visual-cpp-applications).

 ### Deploy to Azure

 - **Azure App Service**: You can use the Publish tool to quickly deploy ASP.NET, ASP.NET Core, Python, and .NET Core apps to Azure App Service.
+Right-click the project and choose **Publish**.
+In the Publish dialog box, choose the option you want and follow the configuration steps.

     ![Choose Azure App Service](../deployment/media/quickstart-publish-azure.png "Choose Azure App Service")